Baitun Nur Mosque: Inauguration

-5,000 people attended the grand opening of Baitun Nur on July 5, 2008, including dignitaries such as Canadian Prime Minister Stephen Harper, Opposition Leader Stéphane Dion, and Calgary Mayor Dave Bronconnier.
+Baitun Nur celebrated its grand opening on July 5, 2008; 5,000 people were in attendance.
+Dignitaries who attended the opening included Canadian Prime Minister Stephen Harper, Opposition Leader Stéphane Dion, and Calgary Mayor Dave Bronconnier.
 The Roman Catholic Bishop of Calgary, Fred Henry, also attended.
 Mirza Masroor Ahmad, the current head of the Ahmadiyya Muslim Community, oversaw the opening.

 At the opening, Prime Minister Harper said "Calgarians, Albertans and Canadians will see the moderate, benevolent face of Islam in this mosque and the people who worship here."
 Afterward, a governing party insider said "It's an important signal the prime minister is sending, not just to militant Islamists abroad, but to their sympathizers here at home, that he's perfectly prepared to ignore them and side with persecuted minorities within the faith."

 Architecture

 Baitun Nur was designed by Naseer Ahmad and Manu Chugh Architects; it was the seventh Ahmadiyya mosque designed by Ahmad.

 The mosque complex is 4500 m2 in size.
 A 97 ft steel-capped minaret tower and large steel dome are its most prominent external features.
 Around the exterior of the building are written 99 Arabic words, each an attribute of Allah's character as stated in the Qur'an.

 In addition to serving as a place of worship, the mosque complex includes classrooms, office space, a children's area, a kitchen and a community centre.
 In the prayer hall of the mosque hangs a 400 kg chandelier that cost $50,000.